 Why Consider Electric?

-Because gasoline and diesel have to be shipped in on winter roads, they are—and will remain—expensive in Garden Hill.
-When gasoline was selling for less than $0.90/litre in Winnipeg, it was selling for $2.20/liter in Garden Hill.
-In contrast, because it’s on the Manitoba Hydro grid, electricity sells for the same rate in Garden Hill as it does in Winnipeg (roughly $0.08/kWh).
-This means that the operating-cost differential between electric and fossil-fuel powered vehicles will be higher in this community than it is in Winnipeg.
-And it means that the differential is permanent; it’s not significantly altered by fluctuations in the price of crude oil.
-As well, because the community doesn’t have an extensive road system, the distances travelled will be short.
-So, provided an electric vehicle can be easily recharged, range anxiety won’t be an issue.
+Because gasoline and diesel have to be shipped in on winter roads, they are expensive in Garden Hill.
+The operating-cost differential between electric and fossil-fuel powered vehicles is higher than it is in Winnipeg, and it’s not significantly altered by fluctuations in the price of crude oil.
+Because the community doesn’t have an extensive road system range anxiety won’t be an issue.
 Finally, because the community is on Manitoba’s electricity grid, and virtually all of Manitoba’s electricity is generated by hydro power, an electric vehicle fuelled and used in this community doesn’t contribute to greenhouse gas emissions.

-There are many options for electric vehicles.
 Given the nature of the roads in the community, electric and hybrid cars designed for on-road and urban use weren’t considered.
-Electric motorcycles and scooters weren’t considered either.
-That still left plenty of off-road vehicle options.
-In this review, more than 20 vehicle options were considered (see table below).
 Off-road industry manufacturers are developing an increasing variety of electric vehicles.
-Some of these manufacturers by large companies; some are startups.
+Some of these manufacturers are large companies; some are startups.
 The manufacturers tend to have expertise in one or more of the following vehicle product categories:

 - off-road recreation